johnclimie/NewEmployeeTracker/README.md

 ## Description

-In this project, I created an employee tracker froms scratch.
+In this project, I created an employee tracker from scratch.
 This project takes user input from the user with the CLI.
 This input is stored into a SQL Database.

 The user is prompted with options to view all departments, view all roles, view all employees, add a department, add a role, add an employee, and finally, they can update an employee by updating their role.
 The prompt goes as long as the user desires.